 Measles is a very serious and contagious illness.
 The measles virus can spread through the air when an infected person breathes, coughs or sneezes.
 Symptoms include cough, fever, runny nose and inflamed eyes, as well as a red rash that appears on the face, neck, arms and legs.

 Because of immunization, measles is now a rare disease in Canada.
+However, measles is still common in other parts of the world, and it is possible for cases to occur in Canada.
 Getting vaccinated is the best way to protect against measles.
 When you get immunized, you help protect others as well.
 The measles, mumps and rubella (MMR) vaccine is provided free as part of your child’s routine immunizations.
 Call your health care provider to make an appointment.
 If you are travelling to a country where measles is common, you can be vaccinated through a travel health clinic.
-To find a travel health clinic near you, visit our FIND Services and Resources Directory.
+To find a travel health clinic near you, visit the HealthLink BC Directory.

-For more information about measles and vaccinations, call 8-1-1 or click the links below.
+For more information about measles and vaccinations, click the links below.
+If you have more questions, call 8-1-1.

-Learn how measles is spread, the symptoms, what to do if you think you have measles, and how to prevent spreading measles to others.
+Learn how measles spreads and what the symptoms are.
+Find out what to do if you think you have measles, and how to prevent spreading measles to others.

 - Measles, Mumps, Rubella (MMR) Vaccine (HealthLinkBC File #14a)